There come times I need to be reminded that God is in control. He is sovereign. Over everything. From the beginning to the end.

 Under the protection of Joseph, we see the nation of Israel grow and flourish.
 Psalm 105:23-24, “Then Israel came to Egypt; Jacob sojourned in the land of Ham.
 And the Lord made his people very fruitful and made them stronger than their foes.”

-God’s story is not just about Joseph.
-God’s story is not just about you.
-God’s story is about every tongue, tribe, and nation.
+God’s story is not just about Joseph, nor is it just about you.
+His story is about every tongue, tribe, and nation.
 God’s story spans the entire globe.